ngiangre/gamworkshop/README.md

 Oftentimes we want to understand the relationship between a characteristic and an outcome.
-Modeling techniques are a great way to understand relationship between a characteristic (i.e. independent variable, covariate) and an outcome (i.e. dependent variable, response).
+Modeling techniques are a great way to understand a relationship between a characteristic (i.e. independent variable, covariate) and an outcome (i.e. dependent variable, response).

 In my work, I want to evaluate a characteristic’s relationship to the outcome in a way that doesn’t bias the type of relationship it naturally may have.
-This is because I want to let the data *tell me* what the relaionship may be.
-In particular, I am interested in how an adverse event i.e. side effect is related to a drug exposure during childhood.
+This is because I want to let the data *tell me* what the relationship may be.
+In particular, I am interested in how an adverse event i.e. side effect is related to a drug exposure across childhood.
 More specifically, I want to understand how the occurrence of a side effect may change across child development stages.